AthanasiosPetsanis/LFG/README.md

 # Documentation:
 The
 For more details you can refer to the Blender documentation of the addon [here](url)

+## Notes:
+  - Do not change the name of the pile or object collections after importing or things will break
+  - If you want to add your own object collections do so in the collections.blend file

 # Credit
 This addon relies on different 3D models and addons.
 Below is a list of the creators and their corresponding work: